What Is Syringomyelia?

 With syringomyelia, there are two main reasons this fluid can get blocked or rerouted: a birth defect or trauma.

-Post-traumatic syringomyelia is when a cyst forms in a damaged part of the spinal cord.
+Acquired syringomyelia, also called primary spinal or noncommunicating syringomyelia, is when a cyst forms in a damaged part of the spinal cord.
 It may happen when there is:

 - Swelling of the covering of the spinal cord